UofT-CSC490-F2025/TweetVerify/README.md

 ## 🎯 Project Overview

 TweetVerify is a comprehensive machine learning platform specifically designed for verifying the authenticity of Twitter tweets focused on political posts.
-The system supports multiple deep learning models, provides a web interface for model training, management, and prediction, and integrates with AWS SageMaker for cloud-based training.
+The system supports multiple deep learning models, provides a modern web interface for model training, management, and prediction, and integrates with AWS SageMaker for cloud-based training.

 ### Core Values

-- **Accuracy**: Support for multiple advanced deep learning models
+- **Accuracy**: Support for multiple advanced deep learning models (RNN, LSTM, BERT)
-- **Usability**: Intuitive web interface requiring no programming knowledge
+- **Usability**: Intuitive, modern web interface requiring no programming knowledge
 - **Scalability**: Support for cloud training and local deployment
+- **Security**: Built-in rate limiting and input validation
 - **Real-time**: Real-time log monitoring and model prediction

 ## ✨ Features